-Monex, S. A. B. and Subsidiaries, except the Bank, are subject to the legal provision that requires that at least 5% of the net profits of each year be separated and transferred to a capital reserve fund, until it is equivalent to 20% of paid-in share capital.
+Monex, S. A. P. I. and Subsidiaries, except the Bank, are subject to the legal provision that requires that at least 5% of the net profits of each year be separated and transferred to a capital reserve fund, until it is equivalent to 20% of paid-in share capital.
 In the case of the Bank, the legal provision establishes the constitution of a capital reserve of 10% of net profits up to 100% of the paid-up capital stock.
-Capital reserves amount to \$496 as of December 31, 2022.
+Capital reserves amount to \$557 and \$496 as of December 31, 2023 and 2022, respectively.

-At no time may foreign legal entities that exercise authority functions participate in any way in the equity of Monex, S. A. B. Neither can financial entities in the country, including those that are part of Monex, S. A. B., except when they act as institutional investors under the terms of Article 19 of the Law to regulate Financial Groups.
+At no time may foreign legal entities that exercise authority functions participate in any way in the equity of Monex, S. A. P. I. Neither can financial entities in the country, including those that are part of Monex, S. A. P. I., except when they act as institutional investors under the terms of Article 19 of the Law to regulate Financial Groups.